Faculty currently recruiting PhD students

 Alain Cohn, Assistant Professor.
 Economics; field experiments; labor; moral decision making.

 Kevyn Collins-Thompson, Associate Professor.
-Information retrieval; text mining; natural language processing; machine learning.
+Information retrieval; machine learning; natural language processing; educational technology.

 Ron Eglash, Professor.
 STEM equity; ethnocomputing; generative justice.

 Barry Fishman, Arthur F Thurnau Professor.
-Learning science; learning technologies; gameful learning.
+Learning sciences; learning technologies; gameful learning.

 Patricia Garcia, Assistant Professor.
 Socio-cultural research on race, gender, and technology; STEM equity; qualitative action research.